Chart Color Schemes

 Huntingdale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 17.7%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.9%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 39.1% of residents aged 15+ holding them - advanced diplomas (10.3%) and certificates (28.8%).
+The area's university qualification rate is 17.7%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most prevalent at 12.9%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.6%).
+Vocational credentials are common, with 39.1% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (28.8%).
+Educational participation is high, with 30.8% of residents currently enrolled in formal education, comprising 11.3% in primary, 8.9% in secondary, and 3.8% in tertiary education.

 Frequently Asked Questions - Education